lsbardel/python-stdnet/docs/source/api/backends.rst

 Backend Data Server
 ================================

-Behind the scenes is the database.
-Currently stdnet has support for Redis_ only but an open door is left for including other backends.
+Behind the scenes we have the database.
+Currently stdnet supports Redis_ and mongoDB_.

 Backends
 ===========